rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/REASONS.md

 You can see more about how Google Cloud handles security, transparency, privacy, and compliance here: https://cloud.google.com/security/

+Running a VPN service on Google's Cloud is a vastly superior option over trusting an unknown 3rd party VPN provider with your data.

 ## Cost

 You get a lot for nothing.
 A free server running on 1 shared vCPU with 0.6GB of RAM, a cloud based firewall, and a spiffy app and website to monitor everything is nothing very special.
 Many providers offer this.